MilaNLProc/prompting-italian-text-simplification/README.md

 ## Run the Simplification

 Execute the following command from the root of this project to execute the simplification on Admin-It with Vicuna v1.3 13B.

+Notes:
-Edit the model name to use different models.
+- edit the model name to use different models
+- you will likely need to change some of the parameters to adapt to your setup

 ```bash
 ./bash/simplify_with_model.sh "lmsys/vicuna-13b-v1.3" "admin-It"